pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 ### Google Cloud Storage

 1. Update the `<book-id>.json` which holds membership array.
-2. Delete the child page's metadata and binary content.
+2. Delete the child Page's metadata and binary content.

 These operations can happen independently of one another, and so can just be an `after_save` and `after_delete` hook on those resources.

-### Add a page to a book which is already preserved.
+### Add a Page to a Book which is already preserved.

 #### BagIt

 There are a couple options here.
-We can either create a whole new bag, or rely on GCS' versioning.
-I'm going to assume GCS versioning, because making a new bag is pretty expensive.
+We can either create a whole new Bag, or rely on GCS' versioning.
+I'm going to assume GCS versioning, because making a new Bag is pretty expensive.

 1. Upload the parent's new metadata file to `/<book-id>/metadata/<book-id>.json`
-1. Delete the page's old metadata and binary files.
+1. Delete the Page's old metadata and binary files.
-1. Upload the page's new metadata and binary files.
+1. Upload the Page's new metadata and binary files.
-1. Update the `manifest` and `tagmanifest`
+1. Update the `manifest-md5.txt` and `tagmanifest-md5.txt`

-All of the same locking problems from "adding a book" exist here - you'll have to lock the entire object hierarchy.
+All of the same locking problems from "Preserve a Book with N Pages" exist here - you'll have to lock the entire object hierarchy.

 #### OCFL